- Brigham Young University, Provo, Utah – PhD in Clinical Psychology (Clinical Neuropsychology specialty)

 - Dartmouth-Hitchcock Medical Center, Hanover, New Hampshire – Postdoctoral fellowship in Clinical Neuropsychology and Functional Neuroimaging

 Dr. Sterling Johnson is a faculty member of the Division of Geriatrics and Gerontology and the Jean R. Finley Professor of Geriatrics and Dementia.
 He is the associate director and Biomarker Core leader in the Wisconsin Alzheimer’s Disease Research Center and the associate director of the Wisconsin Alzheimer's Institute.
-Dr. Johnson leads the Wisconsin Registry for Alzheimer’s Prevention (WRAP), a longitudinal cohort study of 1700+ people at varying levels of risk for sporadic Alzheimer's disease.
+Dr. Johnson, a clinical neuropsychologist, leads the landmark study known as the Wisconsin Registry for Alzheimer’s Prevention (WRAP), a longitudinal cohort study of 1700+ people at varying levels of risk for Alzheimer's disease.